Kenya Team Volunteering at Ungana Academy

-The Kenya Team will leave for a week’s volunteering with African Adventures at Ungana Academy on Saturday 13th July, accompanied by Head of German, Kate Gregory, and Teacher of Art, Chris Sutherland.
+On Saturday 13th July, the Lower 6th 'Kenya Team' left for the Kaptembwa district of Nakuru, Kenya to spend ten days volunteering with African Adventures at Ungana Academy.
+Accompanied by Head of German, Kate Gregory, and Teacher of Art, Chris Sutherland, the students are working with pupils and staff at the school.
 Situated in a very deprived area, Ungana Academy was originally formed to provide the local children from the slum area with a hot meal each day.
-Over the years the Academy has developed, and although it continues to look after the basic welfare of the children, it is now also an academic school with high expectations.
+Over the years, the Academy has developed and although it continues to look after the basic welfare of the children, it is now also an academic school with high expectations.

 You can read all about last year's trip here.